hearthandsinc/challenges/ios/readme.md

 ## Bonus

-- Make your app work offline (both for navigating and sending)
+- Make your app work offline (both for app state and sending)
 - Make your app resilient to bad network conditions (retries & timeouts)
 - Make your app idempotent for both what you send and what you receive
 - Make the app compatible to run on iPad and macOS